JacquesBegin/smoothie-duplicator/README.md

 * Data for all smoothies is being fetched twice when loading dashboard and smoothies component.

 * GitHub is alerting that there is a vulnerability in the hoek dependency.
-Recommended resolution is to update the package to a
+Recommended resolution is to update the package to a version of 4.2.1 or greater.